We2one/Notes/java-ways/leetcode101/solutions/Duplicate_Zeros.md

 }
 ```

-> this solution above won't accept by judge.Don't know why.
+> The solution above won't accept by judgement.Not figure out yet!.
+>
+> The solution below is accepted .

 ```java
 class Solution {